-Canadian citizens visiting Luxembourg can enter the country without having to carry an approved visa.
-However, travelling to Europe will change for all visa-exempt citizens starting 2021 when Canadian passport holders —and nationals from another 59 countries— will need to carry an ETIAS visa waiver in order to be granted entry into Luxembourg or any other of the Schengen member nations.
+Canadian citizens visiting Luxembourg can enter the country without a visa.
+Starting in 2022, Canadian passport holders —and nationals from several other non-EU nations— will need an ETIAS visa waiver in order to be granted entry into Luxembourg or any other of the Schengen member nations.

-The European Travel Information and Authorization System (ETIAS) is being introduced to strengthen and improve internal security within the Schengen Area countries —including Luxembourg.
+The European Travel Information and Authorisation System (ETIAS) is being introduced to strengthen and improve internal security within the Schengen Area countries —including Luxembourg.

 As soon as its implementation is finalized, travellers heading to the Schengen Area —including Canadians— will be screened before boarding a flight towards Luxembourg.